-- 40% of the cost in year 1 - 20% of the cost in each of the subsequent tax years.
+• 20% of the cost each of the subsequent tax years.

 b) Renewable energy tax incentive

 The tax incentive available for businesses to promote renewable energy is temporarily expanded to encourage rapid private investment to alleviate the energy crisis.
 The current incentive allows businesses to deduct the costs of qualifying investments over a one- or three-year period, which creates a cash flow benefit in the early years of a project.